ShanaFoster/post-install-config/README.md

 <img src="https://i.imgur.com/0tb71Dg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-"The image above shows a user being created.
-To create a new user, navigate to the Agent Panel, select User, and then click Add New User."
+The image above shows a user being created.
+To create a new user, navigate to the Agent Panel, select User, and then click Add New User.
 </p>
 <br />